 “By interludes,” he arrkst, “mean you plays?
 Such performances are not permitted here.”

-“I do not mean a play,” sayt I. “My uncle made a play, and I acted a maggot in it.
-But a play requires preparations.
+“I do not mean a play,” sayt I. “My uncle made a play, and I enacted a maggot.
+A play requires preparations.
 I mean no more than a merry tale or two.
 Linkin knows of a banquet where all the guests were murdered.
 Who would not wish to hear of that?”

 Onix scarce heeded me.
 “There was a playhouse here for the better sort,” he sayt.
 “My mother’s mother had employment there.”

 “What?”
 I cried.
 “Linkin never told me of a playhouse in these parts.”